luca-fiorito-11/sandy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+> __Important__: SANDY works with files in ENDF-6 format.
+If you are not familiar with the format, have a look at the documentation [here](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102.pdf).

 ### Prerequisites

 SANDY is developed in `python3` and does not support `python2`.